requarks/wiki-docs/dev/module-properties.md

 ### enum

-The enum value is **optional**.
+The enum value is **optional** and only applies to properties with type String.
 If provided, it must be an **array of strings**.
 A dropdown select will be presented to the user with the values of the array as possible choices.
 When using enum, the `default` value must be provided as well.

 ### title